3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Abstract

 \section{Abstract}

-We present 3D-Herschel, a new 0.3-350$\mu$m photometric catalog that combines deblended Herschel far-infrared (FIR) imaging with the CANDELS/3D-HST legacy fields to probe the dust-obscured universe.
-Using the 17-parameter fitting code {\fontfamily{qcr}\selectfont Prospector-$\beta$}, a Bayesian inference framework, we model 41,387 galaxies spanning 0.5 $<$ \textit{z} $<$ 2.5 to measure stellar and dust properties with realistic error bars.
-Comparing fits with and without FIR constraints, we find that for the 3.2\% of galaxies with $>3 \sigma$ detections in at least two Herschel bands, UV-MIR-only models (0.3-24$\mu$m) recover robust stellar ages, SFRs, and stellar masses (50-70$\%$ within the median 1$\sigma$ error).
-Consequently, the star-forming sequence shows no systematic offset, with an average deviation of 0.1$\pm$0.07 dex at fixed stellar mass for FIR-detected sources at all redshifts.
-However, the use of rigid log-average IR templates with fixed dust emission parameters ($\gamma$, $U_{\mathrm{min}}$, $Q_{\mathrm{PAH}}$) in UV-MIR modeling corresponds to an unevolving MIR-to-IR luminosity ratio and cold dust temperatures.
-By contrast, fits that include Herschel photometry, with added freedom in the FIR, yield dust temperatures that are $\sim$7K warmer at all redshifts, with $\sim$0.2 dex higher IR-to-7.7$\mu$m luminosity ratios at the low-mass end of a Herschel-detected sample (log($M_{\star}$) $\sim$9.6 $M_{\odot}$).
+We present 3D-Herschel, a new publicly released 0.3-350$\mu$m photometric catalog that combines deblended Herschel far-infrared (FIR) imaging with the CANDELS/3D-HST legacy fields to probe the dust-obscured universe.
+Using the 17-parameter Bayesian fitting code {\fontfamily{qcr}\selectfont Prospector-$\beta$}, we model 41,387 galaxies spanning 0.5 $<$ \textit{z} $<$ 2.5 to measure stellar and dust properties.
+Comparing fits with and without FIR constraints, we find that for the 3.2$\%$ of galaxies with $>3 \sigma$ detections in $\geq2$ Herschel bands, UV-MIR-only models (0.3-24$\mu$m) recover robust stellar ages, SFRs, and stellar masses (50-70$\%$ within the median 1$\sigma$ error).
+Consequently, the {Prospector-$\beta$} star-forming sequence is unchanged by the inclusion of FIR data (average deviation 0.1$\pm$0.07 dex between UV-MIR and UV-FIR fits at fixed stellar mass), confirming that the offset relative to UV+IR-based estimates reported by \citet{Leja2022} is robust to the lack of direct FIR constraints.
+However, the use of rigid log-average IR templates with fixed dust emission parameters ($\gamma$, $U_{\mathrm{min}}$, $q_{\mathrm{PAH}}$) in UV-MIR modeling yields cold dust temperatures ($\sim$7K colder than Herschel-informed fits at all redshifts) and an unevolving MIR-to-IR luminosity ratio, with $\sim$0.2 dex lower IR-to-7.7$\mu$m luminosity ratios at the low-mass end of Herschel-detected galaxies (log($M_{\star}$) $\sim$ 9.6 $M_{\odot}$).
 These results demonstrate that MIR-to-IR conversions depend on stellar mass, cautioning against $L_{\mathrm{IR}}$-independent templates without FIR data.
-For galaxies with $<10^{11} \ M_{\odot}$ at $z>1.5$, even with state-of-the-art analysis, Herschel can at best provide upper limits due to source confusion; next-generation FIR telescopes will be essential to fully characterize dust emission in distant galaxies.
+For galaxies with $<10^{11} \ M_{\odot}$ at $z>1.5$, Herschel can at best provide upper limits due to source confusion; next-generation FIR telescopes will be essential for distant galaxies.

 \keywords{galaxies: photometry, galaxies: fundamental parameters, infrared: galaxies, {(ISM:) dust, extinction}, galaxies: star formation}